Ending your business: a checklist

 You can deregister a vof, professional partnership, cv or shipping company using form 17a.
 Check which steps you need to take.

-First you must dissolve the organisation.
-Report the dissolution to the KVK with form 17a.
+• In all other cases: you must dissolve the organisation first.
+Report the dissolution to KVK with form 17a.
 Pay any debts and divide the assets.
-Then deregister the legal entity from the KVK.
+Then deregister the legal entity from KVK.

 KVK Business Register Extract